A Second Life Tutorial by Robin (Sojourner) Wood. All rights reserved.

 This is the second page of a 2 page tutorial.
-To see the first page, click here.
+Click here to go to the first page.

 Halos and washed out colors happen because when Photoshop creates the Targa file, it flattens it first.
 (Remember, Targa files don't support layers.)
 It does this by dropping all the visible layers onto a white Background layer.
 Think of it as if your picture were painted in opaque and semi-transparent inks on a stack of acetate sheets.
 (In our case, a very short stack with a single sheet.)